abs-tudelft/sbd/doc/manual.md

 about the goal of the first lab.
 In this lab you will write the application in Spark that analyzes GDelt and constructs the 10 most talked about topics per day.
 For the first lab you will write the prototype that you check on your local machine.

 We will use the GDelt version 2 GKG files.
 The format these files are in is tab separated values.
-The exact specification of each columns and details can be found in the [GKG codebook].
-The schema of the files can be read in `headers.csv`.
-The columns that are most relevant are the "date" column and the "allNames" column.
+The exact specification of each columns and details can be found in the [GKG codebook](http://data.gdeltproject.org/documentation/GDELT-Global_Knowledge_Graph_Codebook-V2.1.pdf).
+The schema of the files can be read in
+`headers.csv`.
+The columns that are most relevant are the “date” column and the “allNames” column.

 The entire dataset is split in 120164 csv files.
 We will provide you with a script that will download a number of sample files, as well as generate a file that can serve as an index where to load these files from.

 ## Deliverables

 The deliverables for the first lab are:

 1. An RDD-based implementation,
 2. A Dataframe/Dataset-based implementation,
 3. A report outlining your approach and answers to the questions listed below.

 Your report and code will be discussed in a brief oral examination during the lab, the schedule of which will be posted on Brightspace.

 ## Questions

 General questions:

-1. Can you think of a problem/computation that does not fit Spark's MapReduce-esque programming model efficiently.
+1. Can you think of a problem/computation that does not fit Spark’s MapReduce-esque programming model efficiently.
 2. In typical use, what kind of operation would be more expensive, a narrow dependency or a wide dependency?
 Why?